creynolds15/recruitment-test-data-engineering/Readme.md

 We have provided a Github repo containing:

 - A **docker compose.yml** file that configures a container for the MySQL database, and the example scripts’ containers.
-- An **images** folder containing example programmes showing how the database can be accessed from C, Node, Python, R, Ruby, and Swift.
+- An **images** folder containing example programmes showing how the database can be accessed from C, Node, Python, and R.
 - An **example_schema.sql** file containing a table schema used by the example scripts.
 - A **data** folder containing four files:
   - **example.csv** A tiny dataset, used by the example scripts.